imanshahpoury/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests.md

 ---
-title: About pull requests
+<title: About pull requests
 intro: 'Pull requests let you tell others about changes you''ve pushed to a branch in a repository on {% data variables.product.product_name %}.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.'
 redirect_from:
-  - /github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests
+  - /github/collaborating-with-<issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests
   - /articles/using-pull-requests
   - /articles/about-pull-requests
   - /github/collaborating-with-issues-and-pull-requests/about-pull-requests